ConGan98/FS25_AnimalHerdingLite/README.md

 ### Animal Pickup
 - **Carry young/small animals** -- pick up calves, lambs, piglets, and chickens by approaching them and pressing the interact button
-- **Weight-based restrictions** -- with RealisticLivestock enabled, animals must be under 100kg to be picked up
+- **Weight-based restrictions** -- animals must be under 100kg to be picked up
 - **Automatic deposit** -- walk into a compatible husbandry while carrying an animal to deposit it
-- **Full animal info display** -- carried animals show their full info HUD (with RealisticLivestock: breed, unique ID, farm ID, age, birthday, gender, and more)
+- **Full animal info display** -- carried animals show their full info HUD including breed, unique ID, farm ID, age, birthday, gender, and more

 ### Livestock Trailer Unload
 - **Manual trailer unloading** -- park a livestock trailer inside a compatible husbandry and press Unload (default: Left Shift + U) to transfer animals directly

 ### Multiplayer
-- Full multiplayer support for herding, position sync, and player tracking
-- Animal pickup is currently singleplayer only
+- Multiplayer support is currently **unknown** and needs testing

 ---